artee666/unbound/README.md

 # unbound
 unbound - simple recursive caching dns server

-This container is based on alpine:edge and is configured against primary root dns servers with qname minimisation on.
+This container is based on alpine:edge and unbound is configured as recursive resolver with qname minimisation on.

 Usage:
   `docker run -d --restart always --name unbound -p 53:53 -p 53:53/udp artee666/unbound`